 What is Abstract Class?

-In C++, an abstract class is one that is intended to serve as a foundation for other classes and cannot be instantiated directly.
-At least one pure virtual function—a function that is declared with = 0 in its declaration—is present in it.
-Because of this, the function becomes abstract, requiring an implementation from derived classes.
-While requiring the implementation of certain methods, abstract classes allow for developing a standard interface for derived classes.
-They are helpful in situations where various derived classes have distinct implementations for particular operations but have common functionality.
+An abstract class in C++, is a class that is intended to be used as a base class for other classes and it cannot be directly instantiated.
+It will have at least one pure virtual function - a function that is declared with = 0 in its declaration.
+Because of this, the function is declared as abstract and an implementation has to be provided by that derived class.
+Abstract classes allow for the implementation of certain methods, but can also allow the development of a generic interface for a set of derived classes.
+Abstract classes are valuable when multiple derived classes have identifiable implementations for specific operations but share common functionality.

 Syntax of Abstract Classes

-In C++, an abstract class is created by declaring at least one pure virtual function.
-A pure virtual function is defined using the syntax virtual returnType functionName() = 0;.
-This makes the class abstract, meaning it cannot be instantiated directly.
-Here’s the basic syntax:
+To create an abstract class in C++ requires the definition of at least one pure virtual function.
+A pure virtual function defined by the syntax virtual returnType functionName() = 0; makes the class abstract; therefore, it cannot be instantiated directly.
+Here is the basic syntax:

 class AbstractClassName {